Sandibe Safari Lodge: Our full report

 - The lodge has a television in a separate library

 - Water supply notes

 - All the suites have plumbed hot and cold running water for showers, and flushing toilets.
 Note that the hot water is shut off between midnight and 4.00am.

 Health & safety

-Medical care: All camp managers are first-aid trained and a comprehensive first-aid kit is kept at camp.
-In an emergency, the camp can arrange for clients to be flown out.
+- The camp managers, guides and trackers are first-aid trained and a comprehensive first-aid kit is kept at camp.
+In an emergency, Sandibe can arrange for guests to be flown out.

-Security measures: Because of the Okavango's large population of dangerous game, and the fact that Sandibe Safari Lodge is unfenced, guests are escorted to their rooms after dark.
-Alarms, sirens or whistles are provided in the rooms in case of an emergency.
+- Because of the Okavango's large population of dangerous game, and the fact that Sandibe Okavango Safari Lodge is unfenced, guests are escorted to their suites after dark.
+Air horns are provided in the suites to attract attention in case of emergency.

-Fire safety: There are extinguishers on the balconies of all rooms.
-There is no fire drill as such.
+- There are fire extinguishers on the balconies of all suites.
+A fire drill map can be found behind each bedroom door.

 - Disabled access